 In this article, you will learn to identify the top indicators of an insider threat.
 By paying close attention to these early warning signs you can develop an insider threat management program that proactively identifies these threats before they can cause serious damage to your organization.

 The definition of an insider is not strictly limited to employees.
-An insider is anyone that has access to the organization’s internal systems.
+An insider is anyone who has access to the organization’s internal systems.

 The term insider threat describes a scenario where a trusted insider becomes a security threat to the organization.